cm-jones/cm-jones/README.md

 # About Me

-My name is Cody and I'm a software engineer based in Chicago, IL, USA.
+I'm a software engineer based in Chicago, IL, USA.

 Some facts about me: